brainbuz/Vote-Count/md/README.md

 #### Incentive for Strategic Voting

-Voting systems have weaknesses which can incentivize voter to vote in an insincere manner.
+Voting systems have weaknesses which can incentivize voters to vote in an insincere manner.
 Later Harm Violation is a strong driver for tactical voting.
-Inconsistency may create circumstances by which a block of voters by voting in certain ways can boost or harm a choice, this vulnerability type is often referred to as an attack, because successful exploitation violates the expectation that all voters have an equal impact on the outcome.
+Inconsistency may create circumstances by which a block of voters by voting in certain ways can boost or harm a choice, this vulnerability type is often referred to as an attack.

 ### Arrow's Theorem